KaritaLaine/group12-price-checker/backend/docs/architecture.md

 - Express.js to handle routing and requests.

-- Jest and Supertest for writing and running automated tests.
+- Vitest and Supertest for writing and running automated tests.

 - Bcrypt for hashing and salting passwords before saving them to the database.